tissue-forge/tissue-forge/README.md

 and simulation specification in compiled C++ code.
 Tissue Forge includes extensive C, C++ and Python APIs and additional support for interactive model and simulation specification in an IPython console and a Jupyter Notebook.
-Tissue Forge currently supports installations on 64-bit Windows, Linux and MacOS systems.
+Tissue Forge currently supports installations on 64-bit Windows, Linux and MacOS, and arm64 MacOS.

 ## Build Status ##